aaronbading/rust_book/README.md

 - Parse a small number of HTTP requests.
 - Create a proper HTTP response.
 - Improve the throughput of our server with a thread pool.

+## Additional tasks for Multithreaded Web Server :

+- Add more documentation to ThreadPool and its public methods.
+- Add tests of the library’s functionality.
+- Change calls to unwrap to more robust error handling.
+- Use ThreadPool to perform some task other than serving web requests.
+- Find a thread pool crate on crates.io and implement a similar web server using the crate instead.
+Then compare its API and robustness to the thread pool we implemented.

+- Summary : Well done!
+You’ve made it to the end of the book!
+We want to thank you for joining us on this tour of Rust.
+You’re now ready to implement your own Rust projects and help with other peoples’ projects.
+Keep in mind that there is a welcoming community of other Rustaceans who would love to help you with any challenges you encounter on your Rust journey.